vaultvision/docs/docs/source/quick_start.md

 User Authentication Quick Start - Vault Vision
 ==================

-This setup guide will get your user authentication and login management system up and running in less than a minute.
+This Vault Vision setup guide will get your user authentication and login management system up and running in less than a minute.

 ## Create an Account at Vault Vision